 Maisie Tomlinson - Co-founder and Director

 Maisie has previously worked as a campaigner at Save The Asian Elephants (STAE) and World Animal Protection, where she co-coordinated the EU Supporting Better Dairy campaign in coalition with Ben & Jerry’s ice-cream and Compassion in World Farming.
-She is currently a doctoral researcher in the sociology of human-animal relations at the University of Manchester, looking at different understandings of animal subjectivity (mind) and the human-animal relationship between different schools of thought in animal behaviour expertise.
-Her research explores horse and herd behaviour as taught through Equine Assisted Personal Development and the use of Qualitative Behavioural Analysis in to assess the welfare of laboratory mice.
+She holds a doctorate in the sociology of human-animal relations from the University of Manchester, looking at different understandings of animal subjectivity (mind) and the human-animal relationship within different schools of thought in animal behaviour expertise.
+Her current research explores horse and herd behaviour as taught through Equine Assisted Personal Development and the use of Qualitative Behavioural Assessment in to assess the welfare of laboratory mice.